ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

 - **Some kinds of static typing/introspection** we'd get in C++ are weaker in Python.
 Mitigate with `typing`/`mypy`, but accept that the discipline is convention rather than compiler-enforced.
-- **Performance profiling is now part of routine PR review.**  When a PR moves logic from C++ to Python (or adds Python on a path that used to be C++), a profile or microbenchmark is part of the review artefacts.
+- **Performance profiling is now part of routine PR review — both directions.**  PRs moving logic from C++ to Python (or adding Python on a path that used to be C++) carry a profile / microbenchmark showing no regression.
+PRs introducing *new* C++ compute carry a profile showing a Python VTK filter would not have sufficed.
 The `/slicer-review` reviewer can be extended with this check.
 - **Two test infrastructures coexist temporarily** — Python self-tests for new code, CTest C++ tests for the legacy C++ that has not yet migrated.
 Both must pass on CI.